What types of sharks are in the Great Barrier Reef?

 - Various species of rays and sting ray: There are many rays you’ll spot on your dives on the GBR, including the beautiful spotted eagle ray.
 But the most common ray seen being the blue spotted lagoon ray.

-The sharks you won’t see on the Great Barrier Reef
+You will not see great white sharks on the Great Barrier Reef

-But also you may be wondering whether or not there are great white sharks on the Great Barrier Reef.
-Of the sharks in the Great Barrier Reef, there are no Great White Sharks living there.
-The reason for this is the waters are too warm for them and the prey they feast on don’t live in the waters around the GBR.
+The reason for this is the waters are too warm for them.
+But also the prey Great Whites feast on don’t live in the waters around the GBR.

 I hope you enjoyed this article about how many species of sharks are there in the great barrier reef